I didn’t really think about buying a nursing bra until I was holding a 2-day old infant and realized that I needed one. Mistake number one.

-Finally, when my son was around six-months old I invested in a nice nursing bra – this doesn’t always mean expensive, it just means taking the time to find one that’s well made and fits.
+Finally, when my son was around six-months-old I invested in a nice nursing bra – this doesn’t always mean expensive, it just means taking the time to find one that’s well made and fits.
 The damn heavens opened up and I instantly looked about ten pounds lighter thanks to my tits actually being positioned on my chest.
 If only I had known!

-So I asked Tracey from Cake Lingerie to give us some tips on how to find a good nursing bra right from the get go so you don’t make the same mistakes I did.
+So I asked Tracey from Cake Maternity to give us some tips on how to find a good nursing bra right from the get go so you don’t make the same mistakes I did.
 Here’s her advice.

 1. Get professionally fitted